NEC Baby Formula Lawsuit

-Every parent of a newborn will see the brands Similac or Enfamil put in front of them repeatedly and with good reason.
-These companies make a ton of money on these products.
-However, bovine milk formula can be dangerous for some preterm babies.
+Every newborn's parent will see Similac or Enfamil brands repeatedly and for good reason.
+These companies spend millions of dollars on advertisements for these products.
+However, bovine milk formula may not be the best option for your baby, especially if they are premature.

-Premature infants (before 37 full weeks) fed bovine-based baby formula, such as Similac (or Enfamil baby formula), are more likely to contract the bowel disease necrotizing enterocolitis (NEC).
+Premature infants (before 37 full weeks) fed bovine-based baby formula, such as Similac or Enfamil, are more likely to contract the bowel disease necrotizing enterocolitis (NEC).

-Similac and Enfamil Formula Practically Control the Baby Formula Market
+Similac and Enfamil Formula Control Much of the Baby Formula Market

-This company was sold to a British firm in 2017 for $16.6 billion, showing exactly how valuable the product is.
+This company was sold to a British firm in 2017 for $16.6 billion, showing exactly how valuable the product is to its owners.

-Similac and Enfamil makers start early, providing parents with free samples when the mother is pregnant and convincing them that infant formulas will make their lives far easier.
+Similac and Enfamil infant formula makers start early, giving parents free samples when the mother is pregnant and convincing them that infant formulas will make their lives far easier.

 Cow Milk-Based Formulas

-The exact cause of NEC is uncertain, but several scientific and clinical studies link cow's milk-based infant formulas, such as Similac and Enfamil, to an increased chance of a premature infant developing NEC.
+The exact cause of NEC is uncertain, but several scientific and clinical studies link cow's milk-based Enfamil and Similac baby formulas to an increased chance of a premature infant developing NEC.

 The first study indicating a link between cow milk formulas and NEC was published in The Lancet in 1990, finding that formula-fed infants were ten times more likely to acquire the disease.